jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ## 7       27           45            55                23
     ## 8       18           43            57                34

+Great!
+You imported a data file from SPSS correctly using `read_sav()`.
+Deepen your knowledge in the following exercise!

 ## Factorize, round two

 In the last exercise you learned how to import a data file using the